nardocesar/cbh-take-home-project/Ticket_Breakdown.md

 - The Shifts table is updated to reference custom Agent IDs
 - Reports show the custom Agent ID instead of the internal database ID
 - The old internal database ID is still accessible if needed for historical purposes

+### Ticket 5 (Bonus): Ensure backwards compatibility with old Agent IDs

+This ticket was created to ensure that old reports using internal database IDs will still be valid and accurate after the custom ID feature is released.

+#### Acceptance Criteria:

+Old reports still work and show internal database IDs Reports generated after custom IDs are added show the custom ID Custom IDs can be updated for Agents who have old reports